Monday, February 27, 2006

 I'm doing what God asked me, but I'm doing it without His help.
 Without Grace.

 Frustration, for me, has become like a red light suddenly flashing on a car's dashboard.
 "Warning!
 Warning!
 Something is wrong!"
 And when I see that red light I'm learning to veer off the road, sit awhile and calm down.

 Then proceed with Grace to the next season just up ahead.

 For the record, I hate complication.
 Hate it.
 Hate it.

 What do I mean by complication?

-Complication, to me, is knowing in my heart what God wants me to do, but then having my head analyze that thing to death--and then try to enhance God's instructions with my own bright ideas or even bury them out of fear.
+Complication, to me, is knowing in my heart what God wants me to do, yet analyzing that thing to death, then trying to enhance God's instructions with my own bright ideas.
+And failing all around.